Marisa Martins: On Business of Colour, diversity and who has been inspiring her.

-We sat down the Marisa Martins, founder of Business of Colour, to discuss the causes she's most passionate about, who is inspiring her at the moment and what's next for her new venture.
+We sat down Marisa Martins – stylist, Instagram influencer and founder of Business of Colour – to talk about the causes she's most passionate about and who is inspiring her right now...

 Where are you currently?

-We're currently sitting in our living room in our pjs, Dan in her avocado tee and I'm in my SpongeBob shorts!
+We're currently sitting in our living room in our pjs...
+Dan [Marisa's friend and co-founder of Business of Colour, stylist Danielle Fontaine], in her avocado tee and I'm in my SpongeBob shorts!
 We are planning our next month of content which we're eager to share.

 Tell us about Business of Colour and what inspired you to start it?